NZDA SEARCH RESULTS

 No, you must be working for an NZDA member.
 Please check this before sending in your enrolment forms.

-8. Do I need to have access to a computer/internet?
+8. Do I need to have access to a computer and internet?

-Yes, as all of your assessments will need to be completed online, an easily accessible and reliable computer/internet is a must.
+Yes, as much of your course reading and activities will need to be completed online, an easily accessible, reliable computer or mobile device and internet is a must.

 No, your CORE Immediate Resuscitation Certificate needs to be completed before the end of the course.
-This can be done at any stage throughout the course year, with an opportunity provided by NZDA for students to complete this during the second lecture of the year.
+This can be done at any stage throughout the course year.

 Note: As of 2022 the NZDA Certificate in Dental Assisting course is no longer NZQA accredited.